Secure Socket Layer provides secure, encrypted access between an FTP client and FileCOPA FTP Server.

 3.Enter the details for your server in the five fields.

 4.A Certificate Signing Request is generated - this is an encrypted block of data that contains the name of the server you wish to use the certificate on, your business name and your physical location - this is usually required by the Certificate Provider.
-A corresponding Key File will be generated when you do this.
+A corresponding Key File will be generated when you do this, which you should retain.

 5.Press the Copy to Clipboard button (and perhaps paste into a text editor & save as a file for safety).